Information Technology Security

 As an integral part of wider information technology operations, you will need a well-rounded understanding of IT.
 Employers will be looking for candidates who have an Associate’s Degree in Information Technology, which is why ITI Technical College could be the perfect starting point for your career.
 Choosing to specialize in networks and security will give you an understanding of how large computer systems are designed, how they interact internally and on the internet, and how you can protect them with software and hardware solutions, including firewalls and commercial anti-virus solutions.

 Most employers prefer that information security analysts have hands-on experience working in IT.
-Information security classes and your degree could lead you to a job as a system administrator, which is a great stepping stone towards a security role.
+Information security classes and your degree could lead you to a job as a system administrator, which is a great stepping stone toward a security role.
 System administrators are highly analytical and have experience with a wide range of how IT systems work, which is an experience that is critical if you want to focus on security later in your career.
 Spending some time as a junior system administrator will allow you to demonstrate your IT skills to a potential employer, and expose you to some of the additional basic information security training that is required.

 If you’re a natural problem solver, then you’re going to need to develop those skills while you are studying for an information security degree, and also gain work experience as a junior IT professional.
 Security threats are highly dynamic, so you’ll need to be both proactive and reactive once you find yourself in a security analyst role.
-Your problem-solving skills will be essential to tracking down security threats and implement patches or robust network designs to eliminate them and avoid similar threats in the future.
+Your problem-solving skills will be essential to track down security threats and implementing patches or robust network designs to eliminate them and avoid similar threats in the future.
 Most of the time, you’ll need to be able to perform this work under pressure and on a tight timeframe.
 If this sounds like the kind of challenging career path that you want to follow, then you would be a prime candidate for computer & information security technology training at ITI Technical College.

 Great Career Prospects Await You